alexjamesdean1997/iva/README.md

 ### Development

-Start the webpack development server
+Start the webpack dev server:

 ```sh
 npm run dev
 ```

+Open http://localhost:8000 to view it in the browser.